open-forest-observatory/jetstream2-benchmark/README.md

 1. Clone this repo.
 These instructions will assume you cloned it to `~/repos/jetstream2-benchmark`.
 This is really just to get the one YAML config file that is stored in `configs/`.

-1. Cone the [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) repo.
+1. Clone the [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) repo.
 These instructions will assume you cloned it to `~/repos/automate-metashape`.
 This is the code to run Metashape (via the Python API) following the parameters specified in a YAML config file accessed via the previous step.

 1. Create a Conda environment with the right Python version and current PyYaml library: `conda create --name meta1.8.4 python=3.8 PyYaml`